-(g) Prohibition of sales to Belgian consumers: [Applicable][Not Applicable]
+(g) Prohibition of sales to Belgian consumers:

-(NB: advice should be taken from Belgian counsel before
+(NB: advice should be taken from Belgian counsel before disapplying this selling restriction.)

-disapplying this selling restriction.)
+9. REASONS FOR THE OFFER[AND ESTIMATED NET PROCEEDS]

-9. REASONS FOR THE OFFER AND The net proceeds from the issue of the Notes[, the estimated ESTIMATED NET PROCEEDS amount of which net proceeds is [●],]15 will be applied by the Issuer for [its general corporate purposes][•].
+The net proceeds of the issue of the Notes[, the estimated amount of which net proceeds is [•],]15 will be applied by the Issuer for [its general corporate purposes][•].